The Different Types Of Boundaries & How To Protect Them

 Material boundaries

-Material boundaries can be anything that you possess, such as your house, money, clothing etc. Having boundaries over your items prevents resentment.
+Material boundaries can be anything that you possess, such as your house, money, or clothing.
+Having boundaries over your items prevents resentment.
 Setting material boundaries might sound like: "I cannot lend you my car as I am the only person insured to drive it."

 Mental boundaries